Kevin De Bruyne Profile

 |Born||Jun 28, 1991|

-The second-coming of KDB in England has seen him make more assists than anyone else in the Premier League since returning from Wolfsburg in 2015.
+Kevin De Bruyne's second spell in England since returning from Wolfsburg in 2015 has seen him have more assists than anyone else in the Premier League.

 Kevin De Bruyne is a Belgian soccer player who currently plays for Manchester City, where he is vice-captain.